Tecentriq

 Overview

-Tecentriq is a medicine for treating the following cancers:
+Tecentriq is a medicine used to treat the following cancers:

 Tecentriq is used either on its own or in combination with other treatments for cancers that are advanced or have spread to other parts of the body.
 In some cases, it is used after surgery or after other cancer treatments.